Skip to main content

 Conclusion

-Data communication is the process of transmitting and receiving information between devices or systems through various mediums.
+Data communication transmits and receives information between devices or systems through various mediums.

-It plays a crucial role in enabling the transfer of data locally or globally, encompassing protocols, technologies, and infrastructure.
+It enables data transfer locally or globally, encompassing protocols, technologies, and infrastructure.

-Different types of data communication, modes, and components work together to ensure reliable and efficient transmission of data, with each method.
+Different types of data communication, modes, and components work together to ensure reliable and efficient data transmission, with each method.

 Comments